 - Unlike strawberry rhubarb pie or blueberry pie, you don’t need to worry about adding tapioca or other thickening agents.
 Apples don’t release a lot of juices as berries do.

 - Use a whole top crust or a lattice crust.
-If using a full crust, be sure to cut a few slits in the crust with a sharp knife to allow the steam to escape.
+If using a full crust, cut a few slits in the crust with a knife to allow the steam to escape.

-- Two Temp Baking: Starting the apple pie at a higher temperature keeps the crust from getting soggy.
+- Starting the apple pie at a higher temperature keeps the crust from getting soggy.